-We maintain our relations with the Government on a continuous basis, which is necessary in order to drive growth opportunities and roadmaps forward and to ensure that Serbia is developing in Automation, Electrification and Digitisation.
+We maintain our relations with the Government on a continuous basis, which is necessary to drive growth opportunities and roadmaps forward and to ensure that Serbia is developing in Automation, Electrification and Digitisation.

-In the past few years, Siemens has increased number of employees in its wind generators factory in Subotica and expanded production capacities, so you must be satisfied with the business environment in Serbia.
+In the past few years, Siemens has an increased number of employees in its wind generators factory in Subotica and expanded production capacities, so you must be satisfied with the business environment in Serbia.
 However, what would you, as an experienced manager, add to the programme of reforms that are underway?